ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/_includes/expressions/in.md

 {% endnote %}

-Immediately after `IN`, you can specify the `COMPACT` hint.
+Immediately after `IN`, you can specify the `COMPACT` modifier.
 If `COMPACT` is not specified, then `IN` with a subquery is executed as a relevant `JOIN` (`LEFT SEMI` for `IN` and `LEFT ONLY` for `NOT IN`), if possible.
-Using the `COMPACT` hint forces the in-memory execution strategy: a hash table is immediately built from the contents of the right `IN` part in-memory, and then the left part is filtered.
+Using the `COMPACT` modifier forces the in-memory execution strategy: a hash table is immediately built from the contents of the right `IN` part in-memory, and then the left part is filtered.

-The `COMPACT` hint must be used with care.
+The `COMPACT` modifier must be used with care.
 Since the hash table is built in-memory, the query may fail if the right part of `IN` contains many large or different elements.

-{% if feature_mapreduce %} Since YQL imposes a limit on the query size in bytes (it's about 1Mb), add large lists of values to your query by URLs and use the [ParseFile](../../../builtins/basic.md#parsefile) function.
+{% if feature_mapreduce %}
+Since YQL imposes a limit on the query size in bytes (it's about 1Mb), add large lists of values to your query by URLs and use the [ParseFile](../../../builtins/basic.md#parsefile) function.
 {% endif %}

 **Examples**